lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 ---

-## How to use spark-submit to run spark application script （for real projects）
+## How to use spark-submit to run spark application script (for real projects)

 Take processing socket text as an example.